 - Be willing to depart from the usual interview structure.
 You might understand the patient's condition more quickly if you elicit his or her past medical history immediately after the chief complaint, before making a complete evaluation of the present illness.

 - Remember that the interview itself can be beneficial.
 Although you see many patients every day, you may be the only person your patient is socially engaged with that day.
 Your attention is important.
-Giving your patient a chance to express concerns to an interested person can be therapeutic.
+Giving your patient a chance to express concerns to an interested person can be therapeutic and can build trust.

 Elicit Current Concerns